|2. Position in the process|

 A valve must be positioned right at the outlet of the tube since the inertia of the tube is actually preventing the tube to stop sharply the delivery of product.

 The troughput of vibrating tubes can range from few m3/h to 60-70 m3/h.
 The throughput is directly dependent to the diameter of the pipe, thus units at 60-70 m3/h reach around 40 cm pipe diameter.

 Such equipment can be slightly inclined although it is definitively not the best way to operate vibrating tubes.

 Vibrating conveyors are used to convey but also meter dry bulk material.
-However, vibrating conveyors, because of the inertia of the vibration, do not constitute the best equipment to achieve a very fine dosing.
+However, vibrating conveyors, because of the inertia of the vibration, do not constitute the best equipment to achieve a very fine dosing in batch operation.
 It is possible to reduce the deviation from the target by using 2 dosing speed if the motor is on VFD and closing the discharge valve when the target is reached, but the dosing error may remain quite high and highly variable.
+They offer very interesting performance in continuous dosing and are often integrated to loss in weight feeder systems instead of a screw conveyor.

 To be noted also that vibrating tubes are not advised for powder having bad flowing characteristics and especially that can compact easily.